 The fellowship is directed by Molly Silverstein, with support provided by ICJS resident interreligious scholars.

-We are currently recruiting for the next ICJS Fellowship for Nonprofit & Civic Professionals cohort to begin in person in October.
+Our next ICJS Fellowship for Nonprofit & Civic Professionals cohort begin in person in October, 2026.
 If you are interested in applying or learning more, fill out the form below:

 “If we could somehow invigorate a whole community of believers in this city to understand that the destiny of Baltimore is waiting for us all to come together…we could make some great changes in this city.“